 2cm piece of ginger root, peeled and finely chopped

 2 tsp ground coriander

 bunch of coriander, stalks finely chopped, leaves reserved to serve

 400g passata or stewed tomatoes (I used my own home made sauce)

 1 fat red chilli, pierced a few times with tip of sharp knife

 50ml double cream

 Melt the butter or ghee in a large pan, then add the onions, garlic and ginger, and cook slowly for 20 – 30 mins until the onions have softened and are starting to caramelise.
 Stir in the spices, coriander stalks and 100ml water.
 Add the tomatoes and whole red chilli.
 Then add the cooked beans.
-Simmer for another 30 mins.
+Simmer for another 45 mins.
 Once cooked, the dhal should be very thick.
-Stir in the cream, check the seasoning and adjust if necessary.
+Before serving, stir in the cream, then check the seasoning – this is where I add salt to taste.

 I like to make dhal the day before I want to serve it as I think like many curried dishes, the flavour improves with ‘resting’.
 Dhal also freezes very well, if heated thoroughly before eating.

 I consider lentils a starch, so I find it too heavy to serve as a filling for baked potatoes which I often see suggested.
 I tend to serve it as a side dish to accompany roast game or spicy sausages in addition to a side of brassica, Brussel sprouts or a chunk of steamed savoy cabbage.